Jayich-Lab/Dynamic-Trap/README.md

 # dynamic-trap
 Resources on a mechanical analogue to the quadrupole ion trap.

-The stl file for the trap is ready to print -- simply import into MakerBot Print (or a similar program), scale to the correct dimensions (anywhere from 6-8 cm diameter), and print.
+The stp file for the trap surface is ready to print -- simply import into MakerBot Print and print.